hamidgasmi/training.computerscience.cloud.aws/README.md

 - Enhanced Networking - Placement Groups: Good to increase Performance or Reliability
 	- Clustered Placement Group:
 		- Instances grouped within a single AZ
-        - It is good to increase performance
+        - It's good to increase performance
-		- It is recommended for application that need low network latency, high network throughput (or both)
+		- It's recommended for application that need low network latency, high network throughput (or both)
 		- Only certain instances can be launched in to a clustered group
 		- Best practices:
 			- We should always try to launch all of the instances that go inside a placement group at the same time
 			- AWS recommends homogenous instances within cluster placement groups
 			- We might get a capacity issue when we ask to launch additional instances in an existing placement group
 	- Spread Placement Group:
-		- It is good to increase availability
+		- It's good to increase availability
 		- Instances are each individual placed on distinct underlying hardware (separate racks)
-		- It is possible to have spread placement groups inside different AZ within one region
+		- It's possible to have spread placement groups inside different AZ within one region
 		- We can launch up to 7 instances into this placement group
-		- So if a rack does go through and fail, it is only going to affect 1 instance
+		- So if a rack does go through and fail, It's only going to affect 1 instance
-		- It is recommended for applications that have a small # of critical instances that should be kept separate from each other: email servers, Domain controllers, file servers
+		- It's recommended for applications that have a small # of critical instances that should be kept separate from each other: email servers, Domain controllers, file servers
 	- Partition Placement Group:
-        - It is good to increase availability for large infrastructure platforms where we want to have some visibility of where those instances are from a partition perspective
+        - It's good to increase availability for large infrastructure platforms where we want to have some visibility of where those instances are from a partition perspective
         - Similar to spread placement group except there are multiple EC2 instances within a partition
         - Each partition within a placement group has its own hardware (own set of racks)
         - Each rack has its own network and power source